bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

       #   detectors belong to different lists).
       <code implementing the plan>

-Similar syntax may be used to define custom enums for plans (use ``"plans"`` dictionary key instead of ``"devices"``) or strings (use ``"enums"`` dictionary key).
+Similar syntax may be used to define custom enum types for plans (use ``"plans"`` dictionary key instead of ``"devices"``) or string literals (use ``"enums"`` dictionary key).
 The strings listed as ``"devices"`` are converted to references to devices and the strings listed as ``"plans"`` are converted to references to plans before plan execution.
-Strings listed under ``"enums"`` are not converted to references, but still used for plan parameter validation.
+Strings listed under ``"enums"`` are not converted to references, but are still used for plan parameter validation.
 Mixing devices, plans and enums in one type definition is possible (Queue Server will handle the types correctly), but not recommended.

 The decorator supports three built-in enum types: ``AllDetectors``, ``AllMotors`` and ``AllFlyers``.
 The built-in enum types should not be defined in the parameter annotation.
-The enums include lists of all detectors (readable devices), all motors (readable and writable devices) or all flyers (flyable devices) from the namespace.
-Explicitly defining those types in the annotation for a parameter overrides the default behavior (only for one plan parameter).
+Those enum types are automaticall generated based on lists of all detectors (readable devices), all motors (readable and writable devices) or all flyers (flyable devices) from the namespace.
+Explicitly defining those types in the annotation for a parameter overrides the default behavior.

 .. code-block:: python